Partially adaptive nonparametric instrumental regression: Nonparametric instrumental regression

-One objective of this paper is the minimax optimal nonparametric estimation of the structural function $\sol$ based on an independent and identically distributed (i.i.d.) sample of $(Y,Z,W)$ obeying (\ref{model:NP}--\ref{model:NP2}).
-After showing the lower risk bounds, we will follow an estimation approach often used in the literature.
-For the moment being, suppose that the structural function can be developed by using only $m$ pre-specified functions $\basZ_1,\dotsc,\basZ_k$, say $\sol=\sum_{j=1}^k[\sol]_j \basZ_j$, where now only the coefficients $[\sol]_1,\dotsc,[\sol]_k$ are unknown.
-Thereby, the conditional moment equation \eqref{model:EE} reduces to a multivariate linear conditional moment equation, that is, $\Ex[Y | W] = \sum_{j=1}^k [\sol]_j\Ex[\basZ_j(Z)| W]$.
-Notice that solving this equation is a classical textbook problem in econometrics (c.f. \cite{PU99}).
-One popular approach is to replace the conditional moment equation by an unconditional one.
-Therefore, given $k$ functions $\basW_1,\dotsc,\basW_k$ one may consider $k$ unconditional moment equations instead of the multivariate conditional moment equation, that is, $\Ex[Y \basW_l(W)] = \sum_{j=1}^k [\sol]_j\Ex[\basZ_j(Z)\basW_l(W)]$, $l=1,\dotsc,k$.
-Notice that once the functions $\{\basW_l\}_{l=1}^k$ are chosen, all the unknown quantities in the unconditional moment equations can be estimated by simply replacing the theoretical expectation by its empirical counterpart.
-Moreover, a least squares solution of the estimated equation leads to a consistent and asymptoticly normal estimator of the parameter vector $([\sol]_j)_{j=1}^k$ under very mild assumptions.
-The choice of the functions $\{\basW_l\}_{l=1}^k$ directly influences the asymptotic variance of the estimator and thus the question of optimal instruments arises (c.f. \cite{N90econometrica}).
-Nevertheless, this approach is very simple and the estimator can be calculated with most statistical software.
-However, it has a major defect, since in a vast majority of situations an infinite number of functions $\{\basZ_j\}_{j\geq1}$ and associated coefficients $([\sol]_j)_{j\geq1}$ is needed to develop the structural function $\sol$.
-The choice of the functions $\{\basZ_j\}_{j\geq1}$ now reflects the a priori information (such as smoothness) about the structural function $\sol$.
-However, if we consider also an infinite number of functions $\{\basW_l\}_{l\geq1}$ then for each $k\geq1$ we could still consider the least squares estimator described above.
-Notice that the dimension $k$ plays the role of a smoothing parameter and we may hope that the estimator of the structural function $\sol$ is also consistent as $k$ tends to infinity at a suitable rate.
-Unfortunately, this is not true in general.
-Let $\sol_k:=\sum_{j=1}^k [\sol_k]_j \basZ_j$ denote a least squares solution of the reduced unconditional moment equations, that is, the vector of coefficients $([\sol_k]_j)_{j=1}^k$ minimizes the quantity $\sum_{l=1}^k\{\Ex[Y \basW_l(W)] -\sum_{j=1}^k \beta_j\Ex[\basZ_j(Z)\basW_l(W)]\}^2$ over all $(\beta_j)_{j=1}^k$.
-Then, $\sol_k$ converges to the true structural function as $k$ tends to infinity only under an additional assumption (defined below) on the basis $\{\basW_j\}_{j\geq1}$.
-In this paper, we show that in terms of a weighted risk a least squares estimator $\hsol_k$ of $\sol$ based on a dimension reduction together with an additional thresholding can attain optimal rates of convergence, provided an optimal choice of the dimension parameter $k$.
-It is worth to note that all the results in this paper are obtained without any additional smoothness assumption on the joint density of $(Y,Z,W)$.
-In fact we do not even impose the existence of such a density.
+One objective in this article is the minimax optimal nonparametric estimation of the structural function $\sol$ based on an iid.\ sample of $(Y,Z,W)$ satisfying the model equations (\ref{D:model:NP}--\ref{D:model:NP2}).
+Let us briefly sketch our estimation approach here.
+For the moment being, suppose that the structural function can be represented as $\sol=\sum_{j=1}^k[\sol]_j \basZ_j$ using only $k$ pre-specified basis functions $\basZ_1,\dotsc,\basZ_k$, and that only the coefficients $[\sol]_j$ \wrt these functions are unknown.
+In this situation, taking the conditional expectation \wrt the instrument $W$ on both sides of~\eqref{D:model:NP} yields a multivariate linear conditional moment equation, that is, $\Ex[Y | W] = \sum_{j=1}^k [\sol]_j\Ex[\basZ_j(Z)| W]$.
+Solving this equation is a classical textbook problem in econometrics \citep[cf.][]{PU99}.
+A popular approach consists in replacing the conditional moment equation by an unconditional one: given $k$ functions $\basW_1,\dotsc,\basW_k$, one can consider~$k$ unconditional moment equations instead of the multivariate conditional moment equation, that is, $\Ex[Y \basW_l(W)] = \sum_{j=1}^k [\sol]_j\Ex[\basZ_j(Z)\basW_l(W)]$, $l=1,\dotsc,k$.
+Notice that once the functions $\{\basW_l\}_{l=1}^k$ are chosen, all the unknown quantities in the unconditional moment equations can be estimated by simply substituting empirical versions for the theoretical expectation.
+Moreover, a least squares solution of the estimated equation leads to a consistent and asymptotically normally distributed estimator of the parameter vector $([\sol]_j)_{j=1}^k$ under mild assumptions.
+The choice of the functions $\{\basW_l\}_{l=1}^k$ directly influences the asymptotic variance of the estimator and thus the question of optimal instruments minimizing the asymptotic variance arises \citep[cf.][]{N90econometrica}.
+One advantage of this approach is that the estimator is easily computable.
+However, in many situations an infinite number of functions $\{\basZ_j\}_{j\geq1}$ and associated coefficients $([\sol]_j)_{j\geq1}$ is needed to represent the structural function $\sol$.
+The choice of the basis functions $\{\basZ_j\}_{j\geq1}$ reflects a priori information about the structural function~$\sol$, such as smoothness.
+Considering an infinite number of functions $\{\basW_l\}_{l\geq1}$, we could still consider the finite dimensional least squares estimator described above for each $k\geq1$.